 Types of Sewing Machines

 There is no one type of sewing machines.
 Based on their functions, machines are further divided into different types and categories.
-For the sake of this article, we will be focusing on just 5 of the basic types of machines so that you know which kind you would want to go for.
+For the sake of this article, we will be focusing on just 5 of the basic types of serger sewing machines so that you know which kind you would want to go for.

 - Mechanical machines, also known as domestic machines ask you to adjust and set all of the basic settings manually by hand.
-These are absolutely basic machines and are considered to be the simplest in terms of functions and features.
+These are absolutely basic serger sewing machines and are considered to be the simplest in terms of functions and features.
 Its absence of different features is part of what makes it so affordable and cheap.
 These are considered to be a great option for people who want to learn sewing from scratch and want to start from the absolute basics.
 They usually just have in-built stitch pattern, but some newer models have more than one stitch pattern.

 - Computerized machines are created for industrial purposes, and can be connected to both the computer and the internet.
-These are much larger machines that happen to have multiple needles and multiple spools of thread attached and used at the same time.
+These are much larger serger machines that happen to have multiple needles and multiple spools of thread attached and used at the same time.
 These are heavy-duty machines that are built to be able to quilt, sew, and do embroidery as well.
 These machines have an inbuilt capacity of a minimum of 50 different types of stitches and can go higher than that as well depending on the model.

-- Embroidery machines are able to do embroidery work on fabric as well, and this feature is usually found in a number of electronic machines as well, however it is preferred that only experienced people try to use an electronic sewing machine for this purpose while the amateurs should stick to the zig-zag machines.
+- Embroidery machines are able to do embroidery work on fabric as well, and this feature is usually found in a number of electronic machines as well, however it is preferred that only experienced people try to use an electronic serger machine for this purpose while the amateurs should stick to the zig-zag machines.

-- Lastly, we have the overlock stitch machines that are also known as sergers.
+- Lastly, we have the thread overlock stitch machines that are also known as sergers.
 These machines are used to seam or overlock two different pieces of fabric together.
 This is a technique that is commonly used by tailors and professionals since it helps the fabric stay together in a sturdier manner, and it gives off a better-finished look as well.

 The Singer Series